Master of Arts Degree in Psychology, General Psychology Specialization

 The Capstone course in Psychology is an opportunity to demonstrate a range of professional competencies and communication skills, reflecting the knowledge, critical thinking, sensitivity to ethics and diversity, and appreciation of research that has been acquired during the MA program.
 The Capstone course culminates in a review of the evidence-based practices related to your specific interests.

 *Courses listed are examples and upon acceptance to the program the initial degree plan will include these courses.
 Students are encouraged to choose their specialization courses based on personal and professional goals and to work with their Academic Advisor to revise their degree plan.
-Additionally, courses from the Department of Psychology Master of Science Programs cannot be used for specialization courses.
+Additionally, courses from the Department of Psychology Master of Science Programs cannot be used for specialization courses (please remove this line from the course listings for all 3 specializations).

 Learning Outcomes